andrewladd/andrewladd.github.io/_posts/2016-01-09-i-heart-tech.md

 ---
 layout: post
-title: My technological life & why I love the internet
+title: My technological life
 ---

-**Here is where I should address how my internet life began, and how I'm maturing to a contributing force.**
+I've been on a computer for almost as long as I remember.
+Back then, I used it almost solely for playing video games (so many hours of Commander Keen) and doodling on MS Paint.
+As the years went by, it still surprises me that I was able to avoid the languages these programs I loved were written in.
+It took almost 19 years to finally see a line of code -- 2 years ago this month, studying Medical Sciences at Western University, in my first computer science course.
+Within the first few weeks, I realized it was something I was good at, and over the next few months, it caused me to reconsider my degree all together.

+Now, I attend the University of Waterloo, studying Computer Engineering.
+I've worked two jobs in the tech industry over the year and a half I've attended.
+I've written countless lines of code since my first, and hope to never stop.
+There's more to programming than just logic puzzles, which is how I initially grasped it; when you start to group together small functions, it becomes apparent that these systems can tell you much more than just fizz or buzz.

-This idea, that a collection of varied, semi-unique inputs can be interpreted as a pattern -- and over time -- as something resembling a human, is what deeply interests me.
+The idea of AI, using a collection of varied, semi-unique inputs, finding a pattern, and applying them as a human might, is what deeply interests me.
 As we spend our time clicking away on Facebook, Twitter, Reddit, a computer somewhere miles away tracks these movements, records them, and ties them to an internet version of ourselves.

-**Over time**, these recorded decisions add up.
+Over time, these recorded decisions add up.
 A computer can use this info and relate it to other info it gathers (ie. clicking on a link for baseballs and one for t-shirts may result in receiving an ad for baseball t-shirts!).
-As a result, computers are able to tailor the feeds you see daily to your tastes, without the need to explicitly tell it anything.
+As a result, feeds are tailored so they list what interests you most, without the need to explicitly tell it anything.

-In time, this is what I dream to work on: a system which anonymously monitors your life, uses the patterns it finds, and is able to respond based on the info it has.
-For example, an autonomous house:
+This is what I dream to work on: a system which anonymously monitors ones inputs, uses the patterns found, and responds based upon them.
+For example:

-> Upon arrival, the lighting is set in the most-used rooms to an appropriate level, and ensures the temperature is comfortable.
-Depending on those present and the time of day, it can play music related to everyone's tastes and ensure it is contextually appropriate.
-It is able to respond to voice commands, and can relay important news – automatically or by prompt – depending on how important that news is to the user.
-Using the location of the user’s cell phone (or some other device), it can turn on & off lighting as wanted, and can monitor noise and brightness levels to reflect that of the devices that are outputting media.
+*  a video game that responds to your skill level by progressively increasing or decreasing the difficulty, ensuring for the most balanced play-through possible.
+* a system which monitors the market, which can be used to buy and sell investments (ie stocks, real estate) using the patterns it has gathered.
+* an application that learns how to distinguish important phrases or words, which can be used for effectively indexing and sorting data.

-Although a short example, the limits of current technology aren’t far off from probing the lives we live.
-One day, systems will be rigid enough to withstand mass-consumer usage.
-In other words, you will be able to ask your house for a coffee, and it won’t be all that weird.
+Although slightly specific ideas, they can be stretched and built upon.
+One day, most of the systems we use will be able to utilize this pattern-finding to improve their accuracy.
+In other words, you will be able to ask your house for a coffee, and it won’t be all that weird when it puts in 0.834 teaspoons of sugar and 21mL of cream.

-I may have gone off on a tangent, but if it isn’t already obvious, it is why *I love technology*.
+I may have gone off on a tangent, but if it isn’t already obvious, I *love* technology.
 Software is nearly limitless; every day, someone, somewhere, has created something that can automate a process that would take a human a considerable amount of time to complete.
-The compilation of these automations can both improve the lives of others and promote the expansion of knowledge of humanity.
-It may seem drastic, but the sheer number of examples one could provide would most definitely assert that computers, programming, and artificial intelligence is the future.
+The compilation of these automations can both improve the lives of others and promote the expansion of humanity's knowledge.
+When these tools are combined with also ever-improving hardware, you're in for a hell of a ride.
+The sheer number of examples we have available would definitely assert that faster computers, vaster networks, and smarter AIs are the future -- one I'm sprinting towards.

-To all a good day, to all a good night.